dots

 Overview

 This is what my desk looks like during an average writing session.
-Voice notes opened on my phone for a quick audio recordings.
-Monitor with FL Studio paired with my midi keyboard to jot down quick chords and keyboard ideas.
-My smaller laptop screen has Google Keep notes where I write my lyric ideas.
+Although my phone is missing as it's taking the photo, my desk often features Voice notes opened on my phone for quick audio recordings, my monitor with FL Studio paired with my MIDI keyboard to jot down quick chords and keys ideas.
+My smaller laptop screen has Google keep notes for lyric ideas and Rhymezone on split screen.

-dots is the solution to my cluttered desk: an all-in-one songwriting web app.
+dots is the solution for the songwriters cluttered desk: an all-in-one songwriting web app.
 It's an infinite musical idea board that combines composition, note-taking, and media tools in one persistent creative workspace.

 The system is built in Next.js with light Tailwind and MUI styling.

 My song ideas ideas are scattered across many apps, which makes capturing and organizing thoughts frustrating.
 I have audio notes stored in my voice notes app on my phone, lyric ideas on Google Keep, harmony and chords in my DAW, and video recordings for guitar parts elsewhere.
-Switching between these platforms not only interrupts creative flow, but also makes it hard to keep track.
+Note that these are the tools I use just during the ideation of the song, not making it.

 A 2017 viral video from Rolling Stone features Charlie Puth showcasing his songwriting process.
 In the video, Puth scrolls through various song ideas before clicking on one and saying, “I wonder if this is the track.”